EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

     # Render the profile.html template with the necessary data
     return render_template("profile.html", user=user_id, posts=posts, comments_dict=comments_dict,user_data=user_data, show_warning=show_warning)
 ```
 I first created a flask route for the profile page and the made a function called profile_user() that first checks if the user is logged in by checking if the 'user_id' cookie exists.
 If the cookie does not exists then the user is redirected to the log in page.
-If the cookie exists, the user ID is retrieved from the cookie and a connection to a SQLite database named 'social_net.db' is established using the class database_worker.
+If the cookie exists, the user ID is retrieved from the cookie and a connection to the database is established using the class database_worker.

 Then the function retrieves the user's information from the database(username, email, description, and clubs) and all posts made by the user with the given user ID.
 The posts are sorted in descending order by ID, so the latest post comes first.
 In this way users can see when was the last time that they posted.
 The function then queries the database again to retrieve the comments for each post.